jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > I had a group with more than ten points regarding “Colleagues and Friends”.
 This title was rather general and thus not very useful for design.
-I created two subgroups which were more meaningful.
+I created two sub-groups which were more meaningful.
 >
 > \
 > Before: